goose-ws/scribble/README.md

 | `WHISPER_VAD_OFFSET`| No | `0.363` | Voice activity detection offset threshold. |
 | `WHISPER_LANGUAGE` | No | `en` | Two-letter language code for the audio. |
 | `WHISPER_COMPUTE_TYPE`| No | `int8` | `int8` is recommended for CPU inference. |

+If you wish to use SSL with the web UI, there is an included `nginx.conf` sample server block you could use to proxy SSL via nginx.

 ### Volumes